This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- You have questions or concerns about your sexual function that have not been answered.
+- You have questions or concerns about your condition or care.

-- You think you may have a sexually-transmitted disease.
+- You have a sudden throbbing headache.

-© 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+© 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.